DuckDuckGo SEO: What You Should Know

 1. Attract Quality Links

 Don’t roll your eyes at this tip.
-It is directly from DuckDuckGo:
+It’s directly from DuckDuckGo.

+I took a screenshot when I came across this information a couple of years ago and I believe it still applies.

-Search Engine Journal has a great resource for link building that you can reference for this particular DuckDuckGo tip: Illustrated Guide to Link Building.
+Search Engine Journal has a great resource for link building that you can reference for this particular DuckDuckGo tip: Link Building for SEO: A Complete Guide.

-Also, SEMrush, SpyFu, Ahrefs, and Majestic are all tools that can help you identify and vet link opportunities.
-The focus needs to be on quality links, but shouldn’t that always be the case?
+SEMrush, SpyFu, Ahrefs, and Majestic are all tools that can help you identify and vet link opportunities.

+You must focus on quality links, but shouldn’t that always be the case?

 2. Know What the Searcher Might Query